-NRAR’s overall approach to regulating the use of the state’s water resources is informed by our vision that we can create thriving environments, communities, and economies by working together.
+NRAR’s overall approach to regulating the use of the state’s water resources is informed by our vision: sustainable and fair water regulation for NSW.

 Our approach to regulation